 Hello.
-My name’s Fraser.
-I’m a writer of sorts from south-west England, based in south-west London.
-Consistency.
+You made it.
+I’m writer of sorts from south-west England, based in south-west London.

 Just like everyone else, I use the world to access mischief which I then try to capture in words.
 This one time I was hit by a taxi after a monk gave me a blessing on the roadside in Kathmandu — you get the gist.

-Over the years my freelance scribbles have been published by the Guardian, Bradt Travel Guides, and When Saturday Comes, among others.
+Over the years my freelance scribbles have been published by the Guardian, Bradt Travel Guides, and most recently When Saturday Comes, among others.